-Sometimes it seems our culture is built around the bottom line: What have you done for me lately? often comes well ahead of Good morning!
+Sometimes it seems our culture is built around the bottom line: What have you done for me lately?
 Not only at work but sometimes at home too.
 Everything is itemized, counted, evaluated, and stacked up for comparison.
 But purposeful, balanced people tend to experience more success.
 So go to work with purpose and come home the same way.

-People with a positive, purposeful attitude tend to bring positives to the experience of those around them.
+People with a positive, purposeful attitude tend to bring a better experience to those around them.
 At home or work, you are a catalyst; when we chose to bring along a positive spirit, it lifts everyone’s game.
 Make a game out of this and take note of people you effectively bring around via a smile or by simply refusing to be cynical.
 Start small, maybe target one person, then let it grown.

 Nose-to-the-grindstone people burn out quickly, and they also self-sabotage relationships.
 Balancing work with family enriches both experiences.
 Invite a nose-to-the-grindstone colleague to a casual lunch; launch a birthday card initiative in your office; put your cell phone in the drawer and invite your spouse for a long after-dinner walk.
 Changing yourself will cause you to be a catalyst for change in others.
 The fact is, if failure has been your constant companion, disengaging from such an obviously ineffective model (unbalanced, workaholic, “no life”) could be the exact jolt you need—career and relationships both.